Header image metal reactivity

 Burning copper metal

 Copper metal burning to form copper oxide.
 When the metal is oxidised no flames are seen only a colour change.
-If a square of copper metal is held with a pair of tongs in a hot Bunsen flame for about 30 seconds the shiny bronze coloured copper turns black.
+If a square of copper metal is held with a pair of tongs in a hot Bunsen flame for about 30 seconds then the shiny bronze coloured copper metal turns black; this is shown in the image opposite.
 No flames or bright flashes are produced.
-The copper metal is reacting with the oxygen in the air; it is being oxidised.
-An equation for this reaction is:
+It may not seem like it but the copper metal is reacting in a similar way to the burning magnesium ribbon, it is reacting with the oxygen in the air; that is the copper metal is being oxidised.
+An equation for this oxidation reaction is:

 copper(s) + oxygen(g) → copper oxide(s)

 In both the examples above the metals join with oxygen from the air and turn into a metal oxide.
-The metal is oxidised.
-These metal reactions with oxygen are called oxidation reaction.
+The metal is oxidised in these reactions.
 Oxidation simply means adding oxygen to a substance.

 The reactivity series